One Loss to Rule Them All: Marked Time-to-Event for Structured EHR Foundation Models

 \section{Introduction}

-Large-scale FMs have shifted the paradigm of machine learning in health by extracting representations that transfer across tasks, cohorts, and institutions~\citep{guo2023ehr, guo2024multi,lee2024emergency, burkhart2025foundation}.
-Inspired by the success of large language models (LLMs), recent work has framed Electronic Health Records (EHR) as sequences of discrete events typically pretrained using next-token prediction analogous to those used in natural language processing.
+Large-scale FMs have shifted the paradigm of machine learning in health by extracting representations that transfer across tasks, cohorts, and institutions~\citep{guo2023ehr, guo2024multi, lee2025clinical, burkhart2025foundation}.
+Inspired by the success of large language models (LLMs), recent work has framed Electronic Health Records (EHR) as an autoregressive sequence of discrete events pretrained using next-token prediction analogous to those used in natural language processing.
 These approaches have demonstrated state-of-the-art performance on a range of downstream classification tasks~\citep{li2020behrt,pang2024cehr,pmlr-v158-pang21a,odgaard2024core}.

-Despite these advances, EHR data fundamentally differ from natural language in ways that challenge this analogy.
+Despite these advances, EHR data fundamentally differ from natural language in ways that challenge this analogy, motivating subsequent work.
 Clinical records are not sequences of tokens.
-Instead, they consist of heterogeneous medical events occurring at irregular time intervals, often accompanied by numerical measurements.
-To address these challenges, most FMs design customized tokenizations, including artificial time tokens and time embeddings~\citep{pang2024cehr} for irregularity, discretized intervals~\citep{wornow2024context}, and digit space embedding~\citep{hur2023genhpf} for numerical value.
-However, these modifications focus on how data should be represented as input and often overlook how these aspects should influence the design of EHR pretraining losses.
+Instead, they consist of irregularly sampled heterogeneous medical events, often accompanied by numerical measurements.
+To account for these deviations, most FMs design customized tokenizations, including artificial time tokens and time embeddings~\citep{pang2024cehr} for irregularity, discretized intervals~\citep{wornow2024context}, and digit space embedding~\citep{hur2023genhpf} for numerical value.
+However, these modifications focus on how data should be represented as input and often overlook the design of EHR pretraining losses.

-Next-token prediction is a coarse surrogate for the underlying clinical process.
-Recent literature~\citep{steinberg2024motor, gadd2025survivehr, burger2025foundation} proposed time-to-event pretraining loss as an alternative, with \citet{gadd2025survivehr, burger2025foundation} additionally introducing pretraining objectives that capture numerical values.
-However, these works often introduce disparate architectural choices, preprocessing and tokenization strategies while also introducing new pretraining losses.
-As a result, the impact of the pretraining loss design has been obscured and challenging to isolate.
+Recent literature~\citep{steinberg2024motor, gadd2025survivehr, burger2025foundation} proposed time-to-event pretraining loss as an alternative, with \citet{gadd2025survivehr, burger2025foundation} additionally introducing pretraining objectives that also capture numerical values.
+However, these works often introduce novel architectural choices, preprocessing, and tokenization strategies in addition to new pretraining losses.
+As a result, the impact of each design choice has been challenging to isolate.
 Further, when prior works model time-to-event (TTE) and mixed-event types, they either assume conditional independence between the time and value or model only abnormal values.
 A key missing element is the ability to jointly model time-to-event and mixed-event types (i.e., model values, if available, and marginalize them if not).
 We motivate this as a feasible tradeoff to a full joint likelihood of time, event-type, and values.